Nefari0uss/flexbox-carousel/README.md

 ## Nefari0uss

-A carouel made using flexbox; no third party libraries.
+A carousel made using flexbox; no third party libraries.

 ### Installation